Mokae Land returned to hĀna community

-Mokae is the are of Hana land that is arguably under the greatest threat of development, being located next to renowned Hamoa Beach.
+Mokae is the area of Hana land that was arguably under the greatest threat of development, being located next to renowned Hamoa Beach.

 History & background

 Mokae is, according to accounts, the land where the iwi kupuna (ancestral bones) were buried and the Hawaiian Culture celebrated.

 Local legend also claims Pu’u Hele in Mokae as a place where the spirits of men, after death, were believed to plunge into Po (eternity).
 “There dwell our ancestors, spiritual parents; our aumakua.”

 There have been a number of archaeological surveys with specific references to the project area.
 These include Walker (1931); Nakkim (1970); State Survey (1973); Cleghorn & Rogers (1987); Estioko-Griffin (1987); Kolb & Orr ( 1993); Sterling (1998); and Dockall, Lee-Greig, & Hammatt, (2005) and are the source of much of information discussed in this Section I.

 Noteworthy Mokae areas: Cleghorn and Kolb identify three Heiaus in close proximity: Hale O Lono Heiau, Kaluanui Heiau & Pakiokio Heiau, all in various states of disrepair.